Trump administration sending 500 more National Guard troops to D.C. after shooting, Hegseth says

 The Trump administration plans to deploy another 500 members of the National Guard to the streets of Washington, D.C., Defense Secretary Pete Hegseth announced Wednesday, hours after two service members were shot a few blocks away from the White House.

-Hegseth told reporters that President Trump ordered the additional deployment.
+President Trump ordered the additional deployment, Hegseth told reporters in the Dominican Republic, where he was traveling Wednesday.
 A U.S. official confirmed to CBS News that the Army has received the request and will work to fulfill it quickly.

 The 500 additional service members will join roughly 2,200 troops who were deployed in D.C. as of Sunday morning.
 That includes around 900 members of the D.C.
 National Guard and more than 1,200 members of several states' Guard forces, according to a press release from the military's Joint Task Force – District of Columbia.